-Wimmera Health Care Group wants to enable you to be part of your care.
+Grampians Health Horsham and Dimboola want to enable you to be part of your care.
 One way we do this is involving you with your 'handover'.
 This is when a nursing shift change occurs and information about you, your care and your condition is passed on to the next shift.

 We want you to be involved in this process, so we do a 'handover' at the bedside.
 Click here for more information.

-By using your private health insurance, you are helping Wimmera Health Care Group to maintain facilities and provide more equipment and services.
-You will not be out of pocket and Wimmera Health Care Group will benefit from your decision.
+By using your private health insurance, you are helping Grampians Health Horsham to maintain facilities and provide more equipment and services.
+Your choice to be a private patient will make a real contribution to the future of local health services.

 Accounts Receivable (for payments to WHCG)